 Cubes and Cube Roots Class 8 Notes given here come in an easy to understand format and students can quickly go through all the topics given in chapter 7.
 The notes will help students to understand and remember the concepts better and prepare well for the exams.
-Notably, some of the topics found in the notes include;

-Properties of Cube Numbers
+Inside Cube Numbers

 1 = 1 = 13